-- 1. Publicize community transit options available to Windham residents in the Windham News and Notes publication. - 2.
-Encourage ride share opportunities and encourage the Windham Community Organization (WCO) to organize multiple shoppers to join together to make trips to distant shopping locations.
+- 1. Publicize community and public transit options available to Windham residents in the Windham News and Notes publication. - 2.
+Encourage ride share and carpooling opportunities, and encourage the Windham Community Organization (WCO) to organize multiple shoppers to join together to make trips to distant shopping locations. - 3.
+See Chapter V (Energy) of this plan for additional policies and action steps related to reducing Windham's carbon footprint due to transportation.

-CHAPTER VIII HOUSING
+CHAPTER VIII - HOUSING

 An adequate supply of year-round housing that offers varieties of size, cost, and location is essential to the economic and social health of Windham.
 Communities benefit when employees are able to live close to their workplace, young adults are able to buy or rent in their hometowns, and elderly residents are able to remain in the community where they have family, friends, and history.
 Also, housing represents an opportunity for Windham to practice and promote energy conservation and efficiency.
-The Town, working closely with the Energy Coordinator, will proactively promote information/education initiatives centered on conservation practices for home heating, transportation and electrical usage.
+The Town, working closely with the Energy Coordinator, will pro-actively promote information/education initiatives centered on conservation practices for home heating, transportation and electrical usage.

-A. EXISTING CONDITIONS
+A. Existing Conditions